gjones01/ClarityCS.ai/log.md

 *Next Phase*
 As of now, the next step is to continue gathering demo footage in a class balanced manner.
-Once I reach ~1,000 snippets of demo footage I will move to training on a cloud GPU in HD quality.
+Once I reach ~1,000 snippets of demo footage I will move to training on a server-side GPU in HD quality.